-During the times of inflation, it’s common that government or RBI bring some tools into implementation in the areas of banking and other related financial matters to reduce the impact of the inflation as much as possible.
+During times of inflation, it’s common the government or RBI bring some tools into implementation in the areas of banking and other related financial matters to reduce the impact of the inflation as much as possible.
 When the measures and tools implemented are proven to be unsuitable / failed then it leads to stagflation.
 Stagflation is low economic growth combined with high inflation.

 Main reasons :

-- Stagflations occurs when an economy experiences a drastic and sudden decrease in supply, resulting in sudden and unexpected increase in the price of a commodity that exceed the normal market level.
+- Stagflations occurs when an economy experiences a drastic and sudden decrease in supply, resulting in a sudden and unexpected increase in the price of a commodity that exceed the normal market level.

 - Unsuitable and poor macro economic policies, such as money supply and government regulation.

 It’s very difficult to control stagflation.
 Government should use a combination of fiscal and monetary policies to control stagflation .
 Based on the previous experiences it can be controlled by implementing following measures.

 - Business organizations should search for alternate sources of inputs of production and produce substitute goods.

 - Government/RBI need to tighten the money supply and raise interest rates to decrease inflation.